AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 The Learning Manager API is based on principles of REST, and exposes key elements of the Learning Manager Object Model to application developers through HTTP.
 Before knowing the details of the API endpoints and the HTTP methods, developers can become familiar with the various Learning Manager objects, their attributes and inter-relationships.
 Once the models are understood, it will be useful to get a basic understanding of the structure of API requests and responses, and a few common programming terms that we use generically across the API.

-For details of the various API endpoints and methods, refer to the  [Learning Manager API documentation](https://captivateprime.adobe.com/docs/primeapi/v2/).
+For details of the various API endpoints and methods, refer to the  [Learning Manager API documentation](https://learningmanager.adobe.com/docs/primeapi/v2/).

 ## API authentication {#apiauthentication}

-When writing an application that makes API calls to Prime, you have to register your application using the Integration Admin app.
+When writing an application that makes API calls to Learning Manager, you have to register your application using the Integration Admin app.

 Learning Manager APIs use OAuth 2.0 framework to authenticate and authorize your client applications.